 Let us remember that our trust in the Lord enables us to flourish and share His love.
 As we respond to His call, let us do so with generous hearts, knowing that through our combined efforts, we can build a brighter future for our Church and community in a way that no one parish can do alone.

 May God bless you abundantly for your generosity and commitment to our shared mission as we courageously live the Gospel.

 Sincerely yours in Christ,

 <INSERT SIGNATURE>

 <PASTOR NAME>, Pastor

 <PARISH NAME>

-Here's the text